 BTU Analytics recently estimated the impact that electric vehicles (EV) could have on US natural gas markets due to incremental power burn demand.
 The flip side of the EV discussion is to understand how much EVs will impact oil markets.
-Many sources, including the supermajors, claim that gasoline demand lost from EV adoption will be minimal, but understanding what assumptions could result in a meaningful impact to oil markets is a good exercise.
+Many sources, including the supermajors, claim that gasoline demand lost from EV adoption will be minimal, but understanding what assumptions could result in a meaningful impact on oil markets is a good exercise.
 For this discussion, ‘EV’ includes both pure electric vehicles that have no gasoline component and plug-in hybrid electric vehicles (PHEV) that use both gasoline and electricity.

 Using the same assumptions underlying the model used in the natural gas analysis, we included assumptions to estimate the impact on gasoline.
 According to BTU Analytics’ back-of-the-napkin estimates, making a simplifying assumption that all gasoline ‘savings’ are direct reductions in demand, each PHEV saves 437 gallons of gas per year and 624 for pure EVs.